j314h/backend-numerica-competences/README.md

     - execute the following command `npm start`
       > if you have encountered any errors at this time, you have executed a command incorrectly or you have placed the commands in the wrong place
       > or your database is not started or exist
-      > for the problems of your database, contact the webmaster
+      > for the problems of your database contact the webmaster

 ## Roads